symfony-cmf/symfony-cmf-docs/components/routing.rst

 Generating URLs
 ---------------

-A router is also an ``UrlGeneratorInterface`` to generate an URL from a route.
-The ``ChainRouter`` just asks each of its routes to generate the URL until it finds one that can generate the URL.
+A router is also an ``UrlGeneratorInterface`` object, which allows it to generate an URL from a route.
+The ``ChainRouter`` just asks each of its routers to generate the URL until it finds one that can generate the URL.

 The ``DynamicRouter`` is configured with a generator instance.
 The CMF routing component provides some generators that can handle more than Symfony2 route